Logorama: Plot

-The hill supporting the cruiser, with Esso Girl and Big Boy inside, splits open, revealing a massive North Face logo, as the surrounding land disintegrates.
+The hill supporting the cruiser, with Esso Girl and Big Boy inside, splits open, revealing a massive The North Face logo, as the surrounding land disintegrates.
 The remaining land sinks into the sea, leaving behind a tiny island where the duo is stranded.
-Esso Girl picks up a nearby colored apple and bites into it while lying next to Big Boy on the newly formed island, now part of Southern California and the Baja California peninsula, separated from the mainland and shaped like the Nike swoosh logo, with the Earth depicted as the Universal Pictures logo, featuring the Moon and the Sun.
+Esso Girl picks up a nearby colored apple and bites into it while lying next to Big Boy on the newly formed island, now part of Southern California and the Baja California peninsula, separated from the mainland and shaped like Nike's swoosh logo, with the Earth depicted as the Universal Pictures logo, featuring the Moon and the Sun.

-Finally, it's revealed that the universe, including the Solar System, is composed of countless logos: Mars representing the Red Planet, Orion Pictures as a constellation, the Milky Way Galaxy with its stars, and Pioneer replacing Pioneer 11, etc. Additionally, it is shown that Ronald survived being run over, suffering only severe baldness, a black eye, unfocused eyes, and some missing teeth.
+Finally, it is revealed that outer space, including the planets, are composed of countless logos: Mars representing Red Planet, Orion Pictures as a constellation, the Milky Way Galaxy with its stars, and Pioneer replacing Pioneer 11, etc. Additionally, it is shown that Ronald survived being run over, suffering only severe baldness, a black eye, unfocused eyes, and some missing teeth.